 - Can you get local support from the vendor?

-- Does your team need training to use the device?
+- Does your team need training in order to use the device?